shirinyamani/transformer-network/README.md

 Transformers🤗 has become front-runner for our everyday-life applications!
 Powering from Google,Twitter, Zoom to Uber & many more!
 Little by little it's becoming the default approach to build features, products, workflows and technology!

-Transformers were introduced in this 2017 paper as a tool for sequence transduction—converting one sequence of symbols to another.
-The most popular examples of this are translation, as in English to German.
-It has also been modified to perform sequence completion—given a starting prompt, carry on in the same vein and style.
-They have quickly become an indispensible tool for research and product development in natural language processing.
+Transformers were first introduced in [Attention is All you need](https://arxiv.org/abs/1706.03762) paper as a tool for sequence transduction—converting one sequence of symbols to another.
+The most popular examples at the time was translation, as in English to German.
+However, nowadays they become frontier in NLP but also has done so magic in vision 🤩🔥 area as well!

 1. Word embedding concept
     - word mapping